HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 *	Operations, GDPR, security, compliance
 *	Serverless

-Jumping to the conclusion, we finally settled for an Azure-hosted Snowflake instance as the core of our data architecture.
+We finally settled for an Azure-hosted Snowflake instance as the core of our data architecture.
 Snowflake had a billing structure that aligned perfectly with our needs for running multiple smaller workloads during the day (Snowflake is billed per second).
 It was cheap, effective, and reliable.
 It is a PaaS offering, so it does not require a DBA to operate.
 Perfect for our needs at the time.

 ![Dataplatform](../images/Dataplatform.png)

 The image above is a crude simplification of our current data stack in 2023, but with this illustration, it is easy to understand how the various pieces are connected in our architecture.
-Snowflake + dbt handles all major data wrangling and transformation tasks, while Python + AKS handles all ML and AI workloads.
+Snowflake & dbt handles all major data wrangling and transformation tasks, while Python + AKS handles all ML and AI workloads.

 Our platform and architecture, for the past 2 years, has supported +25 ML models in production, +100 dashboards (with ~150 users), countless data workloads and reverse ETL flows.
 All while a team of 8 data scientists/engineers/analysts, are actively collaborating on development of new data products.